-In accordance with governmental decisions to contend the spread of Covid-19,
+In accordance with governmental decisions to contain the spread of Covid-19,

 the Fondation Vincent van Gogh Arles is currently closed.